 Charter Boat Survey Program

-The objective of the MDNR, Fisheries Division's catch reporting system is to obtain a continuous annual record of fishing effort and the number, type, and location of fish harvested by charter boat anglers in Michigan.
-These data will aid the MDNR's Great Lakes fishery management efforts by providing valuable trend information about charter harvest and catch rates, which reflect the status of fish stocks important to the industry.
-The data will also allow the MCBA to monitor the health and welfare of its industry.
+The objective of the catch reporting system is to obtain a continuous annual record of (1) charter fishing effort and (2) number, type, and location of fish caught by charter anglers.
+These data assist the DNR's Great Lakes fishery management efforts because they are used to track changes in fishing catch and catch rates over time.
+These changes in catch help DNR evaluate the status of fish stocks.
+Annual reports also provide a measure of the health and welfare of the charter industry.

 Charter Survey Methods

-The report form requires the following information: an assigned identification number for each charter boat, lake, date fished, port, grid fished, hours fished, number of resident and nonresident anglers, catch (number) of major species, and number of sea lamprey seen attached to chinook salmon or lake trout.
+The report form requires the following information (paper forms or online version): a DNR assigned reporting identification number for each boat, lake fished, date fished, port or area of origin, grid where a majority of the fishing occurred on that excursion, hours fished (dock to dock), total number of anglers (resident + non-resident anglers), catch (number harvested and number released) of major species, fish specie(s) targeted, and number of sea lamprey seen attached to Chinook salmon and lake trout.
 Data regarding number of sea lamprey observed by charter operators are collected in cooperation with the U.S. Fish and Wildlife Service's (USFWS) Sea Lamprey Control program.
 These data are used by the USFWS as an index of sea lamprey abundance.
-Space is also provided on the report form for comments or observations.
+Space is also provided on the report form for comments and observations.
 Completed data forms returned to the Charlevoix Fisheries Research Station are logged, coded by port, and entered on computer.

 Charter Survey Analyses and Results

 Three measures of fishing effort are summarized from returned reports: angler hours, angler trips, and charter excursions.
 Angler hours are based upon total hours fished (dock to dock) by each angler.
 An angler trip is one completed fishing outing by one individual.
 A charter excursion is one completed boat trip.
 For example, if a charter operator took four anglers fishing for 6 hours, total fishing effort would be 24 angler hours, 4 angler trips, and 1 charter excursion.
-Tables summarizing catch and effort for selected ports around the Great Lakes, as well as totals for each lake and all lakes combined, are prepared each year and provided to the cooperating operators, as well as to the MCBA and other interested members of the public.
+Charter data are also used to summarize the harvest, catch, harvest rate, and catch rate of fish listed on the form.
+Summaries of catch and effort for selected ports around the Great Lakes, totals for each lake, and annual reports are prepared each year.
+The information is available on this website for use by charter businesses, the MCBA, and other interested members of the public.